yanigisawa/notes/2021-12-clarinets.md

 ### Christmas Legends

 - Measures 24 and 25 should be played as bell tones, not as a slurred line.
-- 2nd and 3rd clarinets really play full (perhaps a dynamic marking louder) at box 50
-- Disregard the "Solo" marked at box 94.
-All clarinets should play this line.
-- **Watch John Hillmer Closely on this "solo" section.
-He wants to have this played more rubato and flowing so watch for ebbs and flows in the tempo**

 ### Christmas Tryptich